SIPp/sipp/docs/scenarios/actions.rst

-  stream the audio contained in [filename], repeat the stream [loopcount] times (the default is 1, and -1 indicates it will repeat forever), and will treat the audio as being of [payloadtype] (where 8 is the default of PCMA, 0 indicates PCMU, and 18 indicates G729).
+  stream the audio contained in [filename], repeat the stream [loopcount] times (the default is 1, and -1 indicates it will repeat forever), and will treat the audio as being of [payloadtype] (where 8 is the default of PCMA, 0 indicates PCMU, 9 indicates G722, 18 indicates G729 and 98 indicates iLBC in 30ms 13.33kbps).
 + <exec rtp_stream="pause" /> will pause any currently active
   playback.
 + <exec rtp_stream="resume" /> will resume any currently paused